Spain's De Guindos to be ECB vice-president

 De Guindos' candidacy was secure even before a Eurogroup meeting of eurozone finance ministers in Brussels, after the group's president Mario Centeno announced that Philip Lane, the governor of the Central Bank of Ireland, had withdrawn.

+"It's a personal challenge.
+I face it with humility, with enthusiasm to learn and defend the independence of the ECB," De Guindos said after the meeting.

-De Guindos said after the meeting that he "will defend the independence of the ECB with all my effort".
+De Guindos added that he "will defend the independence of the ECB with all my effort".
 He said that he was neither a 'hawk' nor a 'dove' but "pragmatic" in monetary policies.

 He added that he will leave the Spanish government in the coming days.